Visit one of Ireland's most beautiful counties and you'll soon see why it’s called The Kingdom.

 Moving west along the coast, Rossbeigh Beach is a 40-minute drive from Killarney.
 Book in with Burkes Beach Riding and feel the wind in your hair as you gallop along the seven-mile long Blue Flag beach with the Atlantic roaring by your side.
 They have adventures to suit all levels of experience and ability and, if you have smaller children, you can choose a leisurely stroll around their farm too.

-Whether you pack lots in or explore County Kerry at a leisurely pace, you can always extend your stay in The Kingdom or come back again for a short visit.
+Whether you pack lots in or explore Kerry at a leisurely pace, you can always extend your stay or come back again.
+Head over to our Kerry destination page and get more inspiration for family-friendly fun in The Kingdom.